Black Dog (2024 film): Plot

-A bounty is placed on a black dog that has been biting people, as part of a larger program to remove stray or unregistered animals in preparation for the 2008 Summer Olympics in Beijing and to renovate the town for future business developments.
+A bounty is placed on a black dog that has been biting Chixia residents as part of a larger program to remove stray or unregistered animals before the 2008 Summer Olympics in Beijing.
 Lang pursues the bounty but returns defeated and bitten.
-He joins the local dog-capturing team led by Uncle Yao, but develops compassion for the dogs.
-He gets into conflicts with the team members, but Uncle Yao forgives him every time.
-The team catches the black dog, and Lang is tasked with transporting him, but strong winds leave them stranded in the wild overnight.
-He huddles with the dog in the cold and then gets bitten again.
-He is helped by a travelling circus group coming into town, including Grape, a dancer with whom he becomes close.
-Lang gets sick and spends time quarantining with the black dog before adopting him from Uncle Yao.
+Joining the local dog-capturing squad, he develops compassion for the dogs, leading to conflicts with the team members.
+When the dog is finally caught, Lang is tasked with transporting him, but becomes stranded in the wild overnight due to strong winds.
+He huddles with the dog in the cold and is bitten again.
+He is helped by a travelling circus group coming into town, and grows close with an unhappy dancer named Grape.
+Self-quarantining following the bite, Lang forms a bond with the black dog and decides to adopt him.
+Meanwhile, Lang's father is admitted to the hospital due to rapidly deteriorating health.

-Snake farmer, Butcher Hu, harasses Lang several times to seek revenge for his nephew's death ten years ago.
-Lang's father's health deteriorates, and he is admitted to the hospital, where he asks Lang to pull the plug.
-Later, Lang drinks with Grape and hears her complain about life and marriage.
-As he rides home drunk with his dog, he gets captured by Butcher Hu's gang.
-He escapes captivity during an earthquake but is unable to locate the black dog anywhere.
-When he visits Butcher Hu's snake farm, he finds Butcher Hu bitten by a venomous snake and saves him.
-Butcher Hu thanks Lang, explains that the dog has run away, and offers to reconcile.
-Lang eventually finds the black dog in critical condition at a dog racing venue out of town.
-Back home, the black dog dies but posthumously fathers a puppy with another stray dog.
+After spending time with Grape, Lang rides home drunk with the dog and is captured by snake farmer Butcher Hu, who seeks revenge for the death of his nephew a decade ago.
+He escapes captivity during an earthquake but is unable to locate the black dog.
+When he visits Hu's farm, he finds Hu bitten by a venomous snake and saves him.
+Hu thanks Lang, offers to reconcile, and explains that the dog has run off.
+Lang eventually finds the dog in critical condition at a dog racing venue out of town and takes him home.
+The dog later dies and Lang buries him in the desert, though it is revealed that he has fathered a puppy with another stray dog.

-The whole town travels to the desert to see the solar eclipse, while the animals from the zoo are freed and roam the streets of the empty town.
-Grape is seen leaving on a long-distance bus instead of travelling with the circus.
-On the night of the Olympics opening ceremony, Lang shares a final drink with his father in the hospital and pulls the plug.
-Lang leaves town and rides off into the desert with the puppy.
+The whole town travels to the desert to see the solar eclipse, while the animals from the zoo are freed and roam the empty streets.
+As large-scale renovations of the town commence, Grape leaves on a long-distance bus by herself.
+On the night of the Olympics opening ceremony, Lang shares a final drink with his father in the hospital and pulls the plug, fulfilling the latter's wish.
+He then leaves town and rides off into the desert with the puppy.